Kgelibrizzi/Moldinspection247.com/content/_index.md

 cta:
   background_image: /images/bg/home-new-3.jpg
   preheading: Proven.
 Credentialed.
 Field-Tested.
-  heading: Talk to a Certified Expert About Your Safety & Compliance Needs
+  heading: Talk to a Certified Expert About Your Mold Testing & Water Damage Investigations Needs
-  content: "Request a Consultation:"
+  content: "Call, text, or email:"
   phone: 941-228-5525
+  email: info@geriskmanagement.com
+  legal: Most appointments are available within 24–48 hours.
+We’re fast, professional, and ready to give you real answers—no pressure, no upsells
 about:
   preheading: Led by Kenneth Librizzi, MA, MS, CIH, CSP, ARM, LMA, WSC
   heading: Led by a Certified Industrial Hygienist (CIH) with 30+ years of experience
   subheading: Two-time former ASSP president, certified in MA, MS, CIH, CSP, ARM, LMA, WSC
-  content: GE Risk Management LLC was founded in 2009 by Kenneth Librizzi, MA, MS,
-    CIH, CSP, ARM, LMA, WSC.
-With more than three decades of cross-sector experience, Ken has worked for government, industry, consulting firms, and the largest insurer in the world.
-He's a two-time former chapter president of American Society of Safety Professionals (formerly ASSE) and brings rare credential depth — certified in Safety (CSP), Industrial Hygiene (CIH), Risk Management (ARM), and more. <br> GE Risk Management operates with a high-trust, low-noise model — bringing clarity, documentation, and authority to complex environmental and safety risks.
+  content: Led by a Certified Industrial Hygienist (CIH) with 30+ years of experience, Mold Inspection 24/7 delivers high-level environmental health expertise in a format clients can actually use.
+We serve both residential and commercial properties across Florida, from condos and single-family homes to offices and managed communities.
+Whether you’re a homeowner, property manager, or legal professional, we bring clarity, confidence, and regulatory-level knowledge to every inspection—without delay, drama, or inflated pricing.
   background_image: /images/bg/home-new-8.jpg
   link:
     text: Request Consultation